CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

 - Performance analysis (described above)

 **GitHub Pages**
-Since this assignment is in WebGL, you can make your project easily viewable by taking advantage of GitHub's project pages feature.
+Since this assignment is in WebGL, you can (and should) make your project easily viewable by taking advantage of GitHub's project pages feature.

 Once you are done with the assignment, create a new branch: